 - What is their track record?
 Have they received any awards?
 Any results they’re exceptionally proud of?

 - The size of their client base – How many people are they working with at any given time?
 How large are their average client portfolios?

 How much does a financial planner cost or charge?

 There are different types of payment structures for financial planners.
-Some charge an hourly or flat rate based on the work they do for you ($100-$400 on average), others receive a fee that’s a percentage of assets under management, while others receive no payment directly from you, but instead make commission from the products they sell to you.
+Some charge an hourly or flat rate based on the work they do for you ($100-$400 on average), others receive a fee that’s a percentage of assets under management, while others receive no payment directly from you, but instead, make a commission from the products they sell to you.
 Most financial planners in Canada are paid by commission.
-If your preference is fee-based payment, you’ll have to dig a little bit deeper in your search.
+If your preference is fee-based payment, you’ll have to dig a little bit deeper into your search.

 One thing to keep in mind: there is no inherent value judgment on a fee-based or commission payment structure, but your comfort zone might dictate how you feel about how your financial planner benefits financially from their relationship with you.
 So, don’t be shy.
 Ask how they make money from you.
 After all, you’re going to them to ask how to best maximize, save and grow your money, so knowing how much of it goes to them is more than fair.